 You may find additional information about application requirements and the application process at New to Denmark - the official portal for foreigners.

 When you arrive in Denmark, you need to register your Danish address with the municipality in order to get a Danish social security number (CPR number) and a yellow health card.
 According to Danish Law you have to do this within 5 days of your arrival in Denmark.

 You use your CPR number for most official purposes, such as dealing with public or health authorities, opening a bank account or mobile phone account and using the public libraries.
 Once you have registered, you will be entitled to free emergency medical treatment at your general practitioner and in public hospitals.

 You can find additional information about CPR number registration and requirements at International House Copenhagen.

 As a students at the DMU programmes at Niels Brock, you will use a variety of IT platforms.
 You can find further information about these platforms, printing, wi-fi and student cards here

-The next GCIB course begins in January 2017.
-The induction week is planned to commence on January 16, 2017, followed by the study start on January 30, 2017.
+For September 2017 intake: The induction week is planned to commence on September 11, followed by the study start on September 18.

 Instruction is based on a combination of lectures, workshops and cases reflecting academic models and international business practice.